tbembersimeao/redcap-external-modules/docs/official-documentation.md

-## Developer methods for External Modules
+## External Modules Official Documentation

 "External Modules" is a class-based framework for plugins and hooks in REDCap.
 Modules can utilize any of the "REDCap" class methods (e.g., \REDCap::getData), and they also come with many other helpful built-in methods to store and manage settings for a given module.
 The documentation provided on this page will be useful for anyone creating an external module.